bhumika159/portfolioweb/README.md

 # portfolioweb
-A responsive portfolio that highlights my project experience, work style, and contact details.
-Created with a focus on clarity, usability, and professional presentation.
+A fully responsive personal portfolio website featuring my projects, technical skills, and professional background.
+This site is designed for clarity, performance, and a smooth user experience on all screen sizes.